 Hi Frugalistas!
-There’s always so much discussion in the France Travel Planning Facebook group (you can join here if you aren’t a member) about day trips to Disneyland Paris.
+There’s always so much discussion in the France Travel Planning Facebook group (you can join here if you aren’t a member) about day trips to Disneyland Paris – while it’s not a unique bucket list idea, it’s definitely a popular place to visit.
 Is it worth visiting Disneyland Paris, how to daytrip to Disneyland Paris and other Disneyland Paris planning questions.
 We’ve done a Disneyland Paris day trip twice now – once when MissG was just six years old and more recently as a sixteen year old.
 Because it was the one thing MissG wanted to do in Paris, Disneyland in a day was definitely on our Paris itinerary last trip.
 Here is the best way we think to experience a Paris Disneyland day trip.

 Disneyland in a day – how to get from Paris to Disneyland Paris

 If you are staying in central Paris the best way to travel to Disneyland Paris is to take the RER A train.
 Depending on where you board the train the Paris to Disneyland Paris train takes around 45mins and costs around €9 each way.
 You can buy your ticket where you board your nearest Metro.
 If you aren’t familiar with the RER line don’t worry, there are multiple Mickey Mouse images on the RER signage to help you find your way.

 The only tricky part of your journey is to ensure you get on the correct RER train.
 If you look carefully at a Paris metro map you will see there are actually two different RER A trains – one that runs to Marne-la-Vallée and a second line that runs to Boissy-St-Léger.
 The two lines separate shortly after the Vincennes RER stop.
 You must take the Marne-la-Vallée RER train.